prajwalkk/DBLP-statistics/README.md

 1. The XMLInputFormat is been referred from Mahout's XMLInpurFormat and Mayank Rastogi's project.
 2. The Sorting job in 5th program can be imporved to be a part of single MR execution
 3. The part-files need to be generated programatically rather than running `hdfs dfs -getmerge` inside of Scala program.
+4. A standalone shell script that manages all the executions of copying the file to hdfs etc. to be created.